 The more I incorporate nature and all things natural into my life, the better I feel.
 I’ve always loved accessorizing and have never had luck with costume jewelry.
 Those metals turn my skin green or make me itch.
-I don’t have an issue with 10K+ gold, but My Celiac Wife can’t wear his white gold wedding ring for long before breaking out in a rash.
+I don’t have an issue with 10K+ gold, but my husband can’t wear his white gold wedding ring for long before breaking out in a rash.
 I’ve been looking into natural jewelry and am loving the vibes.
 About a year or so ago I began this obsession with needing a watch.
 I don’t know if it has to do with knowing the time or liking the accessory, but I’ve been searching for a watch that won’t leave my wrist itchy or sweaty.

-My Celiac Wife bought me a couple watches, but they were a bit too large and made of plastic.
+My husband bought me a couple watches, but they were a bit too large and made of plastic.
 They were stylish but unfortunately, not very comfortable.
 I get picky with my accessories.
 I’d like a watch made of wood and/or leather that has style but isn’t too big.
 I like the feel of the smooth wood against my skin.
 I found these watches below and am looking forward to getting one (one of these days).

 Most are made of sandalwood, which makes a good-smelling, healing essential oil.
 Sandalwood has so many benefits including memory boosting and carminative properties, a relaxant for the stomach and intestines.
 I figure it couldn’t hurt to try wearing actual sandalwood.
 One of these to start would be nice and they’re relatively inexpensive.
 Manufacturers say you should be careful of the watch getting too much light and to keep them clean and away from water for the best performance.
 Check them out!